frag-o-matic/TheLalaList/README.md

 ## [Socialcops](https://socialcops.com/)

+Unapologetic about exploiting their employees.
+Convince employees it's okay because "Barack Obama works like this".

 > Last I checked, it was 3:07 am.
 I’ve been working since 11 am yesterday, and I’ll likely be in the office until 6 am when I’ll walk home, fall asleep for a few hours, and come back to do it all over again.

 > In a company survey, we learned that SocialCops employees pull an average of 5 all-nighters per month and work about 60 hours per week.
 Our office is open 24 hours a day, 7 days a week, and someone is usually working in the office at any given time, be it a Sunday afternoon or Friday evening.